tmedwards/sugarcube-2/docs/core/markup.md

 <span id="markup-link"></span>
 ## Link

 SugarCube's link markup consists of a required `Link` component and optional `Text` and `Setter` components.
-The `Link` and `Text` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e. when the link is initially processed.
-The `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e. when the link is clicked on.
+The `Link` and `Text` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+The `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.

 The `Link` component value may be the title of a passage or any valid URL to a resource (local or remote).

 In addition to the standard pipe separator (`|`) used to separate the `Link` and `Text` components (as seen below), SugarCube also supports the arrow separators (`->` &amp; `<-`).
-Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Link` component—i.e. the right arrow works like the pipe separator, `Text->Link`, while the left arrow is reversed, `Link<-Text`.
+Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Link` component—i.e., the right arrow works like the pipe separator, `Text->Link`, while the left arrow is reversed, `Link<-Text`.

 <table>
 <caption>For the following examples assume: <code>$go</code> is <code>&quot;Grocery&quot;</code> and <code>$show</code> is <code>&quot;Go buy milk&quot;</code></caption>